-An in-house writer and editor with a big independent UK publisher, Louie Stowell is a dab hand at writing non-fiction books for children.
+With a solid background commissioning non-fiction for children Louie Stowell – who is Editorial Director at Ladybird – is also a dab hand at writing non-fiction books for children.
 As well as having an in-depth knowledge of everything from computer coding to spaceships, she also draws cartoons online (and in the occasional zine) and runs comics workshops at literary festivals and in schools.
 Louie grew up in London, obsessed with comics, playing at elves in caves in Kent, and running feral in the scrubland by the Thames.
 She now lives in Hackney with her wife and their dog, Buffy, who is small and fluffy and highly unlikely to slay vampires, unless they’re getting between her and some bacon.

 Louie’s first novel will be published in 2018, with subsequent books coming six months apart.

 When and how did you start writing?

 I used to write stories as a child, and I just kept going.
 I used to read a lot of very gruesome comics, so my stories were pretty disgusting and violent and definitely not suitable for children.
 I also kept a diary from the age of about 11, but no one will ever read that.
 At least not while I'm alive.